 The Ataturk Museum opened in 1960, but they renamed it to the Ataturk and the War of Independence Museum in 2002.

 In my opinion, the most interesting part of the museum is the section with paintings.
-I think that paintings are the most effective way to convey the story, especially to people who do not know much about the events that they depict.
+I think that the paintings are the most effective way to convey the story, especially to people who don’t know much about the events that they depict.

 The Turkish people make contributions in food, arms, equipment and garments such as clothes, shoes and socks, in a village in central Anatolia.
 The Commander in Chief issued Tekâlif-i Milliye in August 1921, before the Sakarya Battle.